NickMonks/Monzowler/README.md

 While some of these issues can be mitigated (e.g., using `SemaphoreSlim` to cap concurrency), doing so adds complexity, and still lacks a centralized, coordinated pipeline for managing crawl state, retries, and graceful shutdown.
 In practice, it became clear that this approach was both inefficient and hard to maintain for a recursive, stateful crawling task.

+## Politeness & `Robots.txt`

+Something I discovered a while ago is that politeness is paramount for most of webcrawlers - we don't want to overload domains to look like they are having DDoS attacks or simply not degrage their performance.
+That's why websites have the `/robots.txt` file with certain rules to follow on what websites are good / not good to crawl, subdomains that are not disallowed, etc.

+On our webcrawler this is done through the `RobotsTxtService`

+Additionally, we also ready the `After-Delay` rule, which is not a mandatory field in the robots.txt spec but an interesting use-case that we implemented.
+See below on the HttpClient section for more info.

+## HTTP Client

 ## Parsers

+Once our worker gets a response from the API, as per our task requirements we need to be able to parse the HTML, and extract the links.
+This is relatively simple: In HTML, the anchor tag (<`a>`) creates hyperlinks so we just need to retrieve this from the DOM, and extract the `href` link.
+The difficulty are mainly two:
+- For Static websites this simple - we just need to extract links from the anchor tags.
+However modern websites are JavaScript-heavy websites, and they need rendering before getting the HTML (unless it's been SEO-optimised).
+In order to solve this, we created two parsers:
+   - Static HTML parser: Fast and simple, using a popular library, `HtmlAgilityPack`.
+   - Rendered HTLM Parser using selenium: Much slower because it requires running the browser through a WebDriver (in our case `chromedriver`) , copying the heavy JS code and past in a blank page and wait for completion.
+   - Because the latter is much slower, we set up a fallback mechanism to first run static HTML parser, and if fails try the other one.
+- Some of these links are broken or are not crawlable (e.g. pdfs, jpg, etc), so we need to sanitize them

+With that, we created an efficient parser flow logic that handles different exceptions and sets the Parser status code.

 # Testing